TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 # IpHlpApiConnectionsWrapper
 This is a C# wrapper for iphlpapi.dll

-It was made for the purpose of retrieving all TCP/UDP connections of any type (process/module/basic, ipv6/ipv4)
+It was made for the purpose of retrieving all TCP/UDP connections of any type (process/module/basic, ipv6/ipv4) as fast as possible

 Available functions and methods:
 1. `SetBufferSize(int newSize)`